OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 this classification is easiest to use and understand when the attribute has a reasonably small number of unique values.
 Otherwise, a graduated classification may be better suited for specifying color and other symbol properties.

-Categorized classification can also be used for a raster layer, where a cell's data value is evaluated to determine color, opacity, etc.
+Categorized classification can also be used for a raster layer, where a raster band's cell data value is evaluated to determine color, opacity, etc.

 The following examples illustrate categorized symbol classification for different geometry types.